Performance

 );

-The AkashJS compiler automatically detects static subtrees in your templates — elements with no signals, no directives, and no dynamic attributes.
-These are hoisted to module scope and rendered once using cloneNode(true) instead of being recreated on every render.
+The compiler automatically detects static subtrees in your templates — elements with no signals, no directives, and no dynamic attributes.
+These are compiled into hoisted <template> elements at module scope and cloned with cloneNode(true) per instance, instead of generating individual createElement + setAttribute + appendChild chains.

 Given this template: